julia-schade/Cultural-Heritage-in-Bologna/Palazzo-Poggi.md

   </tr>
 </tbody></table>

-5. Now we want to know what are the distinct **properties and objects** related to the resource?
+5. Now we want to know what are the distinct **properties and objects** related to the resource

 ```SPARQL
 PREFIX rdfs: <https://w3id.org/arco/resource/Site/27641117e6d58e7482a605fdf544a034>